bcobo/SIRENA/doc/SIRENA.rst

    FilterMethod=F0 clobber=yes intermediate=0 EnergyMethod=OPTFILT \
    XMLFile=xifu_detector_lpa_75um_AR0.5_pixoffset_mux40_pitch275um.xml

-2) Energy reconstruction performed with the (F0) optimal filtering algorithm (filters extracted from the library) in the current space (known event position) for the detector described in the XMLFile:
+2) Energy reconstruction employing the (F0) optimal filtering algorithm (filters extracted from the library) in the current space, with known event positions, for the detector described in the XMLFile:

 ::